danbev/learning-quantum-computing/notes/qiskit-aer.md

   ...
   nq = blockedQubits.size();
 ```
-Now this will to an implict cast and if the size if larger than 2147483647
+Now this will do an implict cast, and if the size if larger than 2147483647
 nq will become a negative value.
 This value will later be used to check the
 j value which is an unsigned value:
 ```c++